OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/lab2.md

-## Exercise 1: Build an Expense Report with new JavaScript APIs for Excel Add-ins 2016
+## Exercise 1: Build an Expense Report with the new Excel JavaScript APIs in Office 2016
-In this exercise you will create a Excel Add-in that uses the v2 JavaScript API included in Excel 2016.
+In this exercise, you will create an Excel add-in that uses the Excel JavaScript API included in Excel 2016.

 > **Note**: For this exercise you must have Excel 2016 Preview, or a later version, installed.
 Refer to the prerequisites at the beginning of this lab for links on where to obtain Office 2016 Preview.

 1. Launch Visual Studio 2015 as administrator.
 1. From the **File** menu select the **New Project** command.
-When the **New Project** dialog appears, select the **Excel Add-in** project template from the **Office/SharePoint** template folder as shown below.
+When the **New Project** dialog appears, select the **Excel Add-in** project template from the **Office/SharePoint** template folder, as shown below.
 Name the new project **ExpenseReport** and click **OK** to create the new project.
 2. 	![](Images/Fig01new.PNG)

-1. When you create a new App for Office project, Visual Studio prompts you with the **Choose the add-in type** page of the **Create Office Add-in** dialog.
-This is the point where you select the type of Add-in you want to create.
+1. When you create a new Office Add-ins project, Visual Studio prompts you with the **Choose the add-in type** page of the **Create Office Add-in** dialog.
+This is the point where you select the type of add-in you want to create.
 Leave the default setting with the radio button titled **Add new functionalities to Excel** and select **Finish** to continue.

 	![](Images/Fig02new.PNG)

-1. Reference the Excel 2016 v2 JavaScript API in the add-in:
+1. Reference the Excel JavaScript API in the add-in:
 	1. Locate and open the homepage for the add-in: **Home.html**.
-	1. Immediately after the reference to `Office.js` in the `<head>` portion of the page, add the following two script references to the Excel v2 JavaScript API beta CDN:
+	1. Immediately after the reference to `Office.js` in the `<head>` portion of the page, add the following two script references to the Excel JavaScript API beta CDN:

 		````html
     <script src="https://appsforoffice.microsoft.com/lib/beta/hosted/office.js"></script>